reddrec/reddrec/README.md

 First let's get the following: [Docker](https://www.docker.com/get-started), [Nodejs](https://nodejs.org/en/), [a Reddit account](https://www.reddit.com/)

-Next we'll create a new Reddit developer app (it's free): [reddit.com/prefs/apps](https://www.reddit.com/prefs/apps/)
+Next we'll create a new Reddit developer app (it's free): [reddit.com/prefs/apps](https://www.reddit.com/prefs/apps/).
+Create a "script" app as we are not using refresh tokens yet.
+In the future we will use the proper "web app" scopes.

 Finally we need to add our Reddit secrets to our environment.
 We recommend having these at login in your `.bash_profile` (or similar):